 - Part of the vagina

-Your surgery will take about 3 to 5 hours, but the time may be different if you have other medical conditions or have had past surgeries.Back to top
+This surgery usually takes about 3 to 6 hours.
+It may take longer if you have other medical conditions or have had past surgeries.Back to top

 Before Your Surgery